midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (m) install Privacy Badger, Ublock Origin, and NoScript;

-(n) configure the appropriate scaling settings for your display in ~/.config/sway/config.
+(n) configure the appropriate scaling settings for your display in ~/.config/sway/config;

+(o) enable custom .css in Firefox by setting toolkit.legacyUserProfileCustomizations.stylesheets to true in about:config.

 Gradually, improvements will be made to the files until all the problems identified in problems-to-be-fixed.txt are fixed (or marked as unfixable).